ks-1180/art-style-challenge/README.md

 Due to lack of hardware, the whole project was setup and tested using Google Colab and Google Drive.
 The prototype is placed in the demo folder and comes in the from of jupyter notebooks.
-To test the project and reproduce the findings, follow the installation guid below.
+To test the project and reproduce the findings, follow the installation and usage guids below.

 ### Installation
 For the setup in Google Colab all imports and installation comands are already provided. <br>